 - Signatures.
 This drawer does not work until the Portal User has had at least one eSign Request and created a signature.
 Once at least one signature has been created, clicking this drawer will open a window to display a list of available signatures.
 The list of signatures that gets displayed has a trash can by each in case the user wants to remove a signature from the list of available signatures.

 Picking up with the Chelsia/Dr. Lewis scenario discussed above, we left off with Chelsia submitting the signed documents back to Dr. Lewis.
 This section will discuss what happens on Dr. Lewis' end.

 First, Dr. Lewis is notified via regular email, just as the patient was.
 The email the therapist receives looks something like this:

 Again, no identifying information pertaining to the client is given on this email to protect confidentiality, in case the email should be hacked or otherwise intercepted.
 Instead, the therapist is instructed to log in and told where to find the signed documents.
-The email lists three places where the therapist might be able to view these files: the TNT, the files tab of the patient's chart, and the My Files & Templates page.
+The email lists three places where the therapist might be able to view these files: the TNT, the files tab of the patient's chart, and the Files, Forms & Templates page.
 We'll look at each.

 TNT Notification of Returned Documents

 The next time Dr. Lewis signs in to her PSYBooks account, her TNT will show this: